A Light Bulb Guide

-Our field technicians hear it all the time from our clients: Buying light bulbs is more difficult and frustrating now than it has ever been before, and we agree.
+Our field Superheroes hear it all the time from our clients: Buying light bulbs is more difficult and frustrating now than it has ever been before, and we agree.
 If you’ve ever stood in the light bulb aisle at your local hardware store with a deer-in-headlights stare, you are not alone.
 Between the constantly-changing technology, industry lingo, and government regulations, you might be tempted to switch back to candles and lanterns, but we are here to try and make sense of the most confusing aisle in the store so the next time you need to replace your bulbs, you can find what you need quickly and confidently.

 There are 4 major types of light bulbs you will find in a variety of shapes and sizes.
 The first step in choosing your bulb is to figure out which type you want, and each type has its own advantages and disadvantages.